Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 The website was created to introduce the user to CrossFit gym in Mayfair.
 There is 4 pages with navigation buttons on each page, class schedule and form to contract us for more information.
 There is also a interactive map to make finding the gym easier.

 ## Wireframes
-* Initial draft of how the website should look like, I've changed few things as I've learn more about html and css
+* Initial draft of how the website should look like, I've changed few things as I've learn more about html and css.
+I wanted the site to be easy to navigate, available on all devices, informative and user friendly.

 <img src="assets/css/images/wireframes1.jpg" alt="original layout for the website">